 Muting notifications 🔕

-In addition to muting the notifications for specific spaces, you can also mute the Rock app for a certain time.
-Muting Rock notifications only applies for system notifications, and you will still receive your activated email notifications.
-You can either:
+In addition to muting the notifications for specific spaces, you also have the option to silence the Rock app for a certain time.
+Muting Rock notifications only apply for system notifications, including web pop-ups and mobile messages sounds, but you will still receive your selected email notifications.